wso2-attic/choreo-docs/README.md

 # Choreo platform documentation

-This repository serves the purpose of hosting Choreo platform documentation, HowTo & user guides.
+This repository serves the purpose of hosting Choreo platform documentation, How to & user guides.
 Choreo documentation site is generated based on this content.

 ## Table of content
 - [Getting started](docs/getting-started.md)